 4th July: Oxlease farm and Eastleach house, Eastleach

-And don't forget the Garden Safari on evening of Thursday, 20th June, in Amberley - members only.
-A tour around 4 or so village gardens.
+And don't forget the Garden Safari on the evening of Thursday, 20th June, in Amberley - members only.
+A tour around 4 village gardens followed by a bring and share supper.

 Trips to Rockliffe Gardens and Eyford House (redesigned by Graham Stuart Thomas), both near Stow, where we were the privileged guests of the owners.
 We were given personal tours round the extensive estates and then relaxed with tea and cake in their beautiful gardens.